saranvlmna/poc_ocr/README.md

 # OCR POC

-Is a Proof of Concept (POC) for Optical Character Recognition (OCR) using Azure Cognitive Services.
+Is Proof of Concept (POC) for Optical Character Recognition (OCR) using Azure Cognitive Services.
 It extracts text from images and PDFs and processes the extracted data to generate structured JSON output.

 # Three Different Azure AI Services Implemented in the Project